 Spring panfish opportunities are popular with anglers for good reason.
-Anglers can target crappie, bluegill and other panfish in often shallow water and the action can be tremendous particularly for kids and beginning anglers.
-Regardless of how much you have fished however, a hot panfish bite can bring out the kid in any angler.
+Anglers can often target crappie, bluegill, and other panfish in shallow water, and the action can be tremendous particularly for kids and beginning anglers.
+Regardless of how much you have fished, however, a hot panfish bite can bring out the kid in any angler.
 In some states, gamefish seasons are closed where panfish seasons remain open.
 We often also see some pretty devoted bass and walleye anglers spend time targeting panfish each spring as well.
-Good action, good eating and good fun… anglers love panfish and some of the most watched and popular shows we have aired over the past ten years were indeed panfish shows that highlighted crappies or bluegills.
+Good action, good eating, and good fun… anglers love panfish and some of the most-watched and popular shows we have aired over the past ten years were indeed panfish shows that highlighted crappies or bluegills.

-According to staff member Tony Mariotti, panfish locations can be somewhat predictable after ice out on many natural lakes like the water he fishes in western Minnesota.
+According to staff member Tony Mariotti, spring panfish locations can be somewhat predictable after ice-out on many natural lakes like the water he fishes in western Minnesota.

 - Protected bays within a bay are often protected from strong winds and are often better as the key seems to be the warming trend.
 If water temps dive, look for fish to pull out of the really shallow water and look for fish along the break on the mouth of the bay where we typically find fish right away at ice out.